pfsense/docs/source/development/edit-file.rst

 =============================

-**Diagnostics > Edit File** contains a file editor that allows editing and creating files on the pfSense filesystem.
+**Diagnostics > Edit File** contains a file editor that allows editing and creating files on the pfSense® filesystem.

 Enter the filename to edit or create in **Save / Load from path**, or click **Browse** and locate the file.
 Once the path is filled in, press